-That seemed okay to me, because my personality has always been introverted, introspective and a little bit outside the box.
-Of course, these tendencies also meant that I have a predisposition toward codependency, anxiety and depression.
+That seemed okay to me, because my personality has always been introverted, sensitive, and a little bit outside the box.
+This also meant that I have a predisposition toward codependency, anxiety and depression.
 By the time I was 18, I’d been hospitalized for suicidal tendencies and was an expert on the pharmacopeia of anti-depressants.
 For the next 10 years, I tried all kinds of therapy and medication, but mostly, I was resigned to be the kind of person who would just always be unhappy.

-It’s not exaggerating at all to tell you that yoga changed my life.
+It’s not exaggerating at all to tell you that movement changed my life.

 When I left my first yoga class, I was overwhelmed with a feeling of well-being and hope.
 Learning to experience life inside my body after being so completely disconnected from it gave me a new way of feeling and dealing with my mental and emotional experience.
 Yoga led to meditation, which has given me the tools and capacity to handle the ups and downs of life.
 Becoming overzealous in my yoga practice led me to find other modalities to balance, strengthen and stabilize the mobility that comes naturally to me (and which made coordination a real challenge as a kid).

 Today, I am a very athletic and coordinated adult, and even more importantly, I am a happy human being.
 I love to leverage my body’s strength and mobility to move in all kinds of ways.
 I’ve learned to use my innate resources– mental, physical, and emotional– to cope with the challenges that arise in all areas of my life.

 I understand now that there was never anything wrong with me, but that I needed the right person to hold space for me so I could learn and grow at my own pace.
-As a yoga teacher and coach, my focus is on creating an equitable relationship with each individual so they can reclaim their own sense of dignity, power, and wellbeing.
+As a coach, my focus is on creating an equitable relationship with each individual so they can reclaim their own sense of dignity, power, and wellbeing.
 I am in awe of the human body and psyche, and the ways in which we adapt through challenge.
-It feels like a tremendous privilege when someone chooses to work with each one.
+It feels like a tremendous privilege when someone chooses to work with me.